Namespace priority

 Configure namespace priority

-Namespace priority can be configured using Identity Settings.
-In the Identity Settings interface, you may drag and drop a namespace to determine its relative importance.
+Namespace priority can be configured using the identity settings UI.
+In the identity settings interface, you may drag and drop a namespace to determine its relative importance.

 IMPORTANT

 You cannot prioritize device/cookie namespaces over person namespaces.
-This restriction ensures that misconfigurations does not happen.
+This restriction ensures that misconfigurations do not happen.

 Namespace priority usage